 Theory: My theoretical orientation is narrative family therapy.
 Narrative therapy separates the problem from the person.
 It seeks to help clients identify the influence of the problem, when the problem is occurring and when it is not occurring, and how we can increase the amount of time that the problem does not occur.
 In addition, many problems occur for clients when they feel like their life story goes against what is accepted by the majority of society.
 Narrative therapy allows clients to rewrite their life story to one that they would like to be living.

 Specialization: I specialize in working with families with infants and young children.
 This specialization developed based on my experience and education.
 In my time at UCLA, I minored in child development and interned at the Megan E. Daly Infant Development Program.
 There I earned my certificate to teach early childhood education classrooms, ages zero to three years.
 I also have experience working as a child care provider for newborn infants to school age children.
 Recently, I began taking coursework on infant and preschool mental health, and am working towards endorsement from the Center for Infant-Family and Early Childhood Mental Health.
+I also enjoy working with adults in their 20s and 30s and supporting them in navigating through career choices, intimate relationships, new parenting experiences, and identity development.

 Interests: I have a personal yoga, mindfulness, and meditation practice.
 My passion for mindfulness has influenced my desire to incorporate it into therapy.
 In addition, I appreciate the use of art, play, and music during therapy.
 I believe that expressive arts therapies help to give children and adults a voice, when it is difficult for them to verbalize everything going on in their lives.
 Overall, I enjoy applying creative therapeutic modalities to all of my cases.
 My special interests include: mindfulness, art therapy, play therapy, parenting, sibling relationships, trauma, infant and preschool mental health, and child development.